Running Linux From a USB Drive: Are You Doing It Right?

 Also, you should consider the hardware you’ll be connecting the USB flash drive to.
 Does it support USB 3.0?
 If so, you’ll enjoy considerable speed (and other) advantages over old-fashioned USB 2.0.

 To check if the destination computer has USB 3.0, look at its USB ports.
 If they have blue plastic in them rather than black, that’s a good visual clue.
 Not all USB 3.0 ports use this shorthand, however, so look up the specs of the PC.
 On Windows, you can check the Device Manager.

 Write a Live ISO to USB

-It’s been talked about many times before, but it’s become really easy to take an ISO image of your favorite Linux distribution and write it to any appropriately sized USB drive.
+It has become really easy to take an ISO image of your favorite Linux distribution and write it to any appropriately sized USB drive.
 From there, you can boot up a Linux system on any computer that supports booting from USB media.
-There are plenty of tools that can do this for you, and it’s compatible with virtually every Linux distribution out there.
+There are plenty of tools that can burn an ISO for you, and this method is compatible with virtually every Linux distribution out there.

 However, the downside to this approach is that you’ll lose all of your data as soon as you shut down or restart the computer you’re working on.
 As a Live environment, all data is kept in RAM and none of it is written to the USB drive; therefore, none of it is saved when the system turns off.

 If you’d like to keep a customized Linux environment in your pocket, this isn’t what you want.
 However, if you’re wanting to use the drive as a way to perform secure communications (think banking, or any activities that require the use of TOR) and ensure that no sensitive information is stored anywhere, this is definitely the way to go.